This document explains how we use your personal data.

 6.16 Exercising your rights.
 You may exercise any of your rights in relation to your personal data by written notice to us in addition to the other methods specified above

-8.1 This website is owned and operated by James Stuart Hearn and Helen Jane Hearn of Penhein, Llanvair Discoed, Nr Chepstow, Monmouthshire NP16 6RB.
+8.1 This website is owned and operated by Helen Jane Hearn of Penhein, Llanvair Discoed, Nr Chepstow, Monmouthshire NP16 6RB.

 8.2 You can contact us: